eagle-io/docs/source/topics/nodes/parameter/index.rst

 Historic
 ~~~~~~~~
-Use the *Delete* button to permanently remove all historic data for this Parameter.
+Click the *Delete* buttons and save to permanently remove all *historic data* or *events* for this Parameter.

 .. raw:: latex